In many cases, your device will automatically use the correct audio and video settings when connected to our AV Systems.

 Wireless Devices

 Our AV Systems have special devices that allow users to connect to the projector without the use of cables or adapters.
-To get started, touch the “Wireless” source button on the Touch Panel.
+But if your device has a USB-C port, please use the USB-C pullout cord that is part of the podium.

 Based on your device, click on the accordion panel below that best matches your device and operating system.